vt-elixir/ja_resource/README.md

 ### 'Handle' Actions

-Every action not excluded defines a default `handle_` variant receives pre-processed data and is expected to return an Ecto query or record.
+Every action not excluded defines a default `handle_` variant which receives pre-processed data and is expected to return an Ecto query or record.
 All of the handle calls may also return a conn (including the result of a render call).

 An example of customizing the index and show actions (instead of customizing